isaac-mason/arancini/packages/arancini-react/README.md

 )
 ```

-For extra advanced usage, `createECS` also returns the entity react context `entityContext`.
+For extra advanced usage, `createReactAPI` also returns the entity react context `entityContext`.